makersacademy/rps-challenge/README.md

 I would like to be able to play rock/paper/scissors
 ```

-## Bonus level 1: Multiplayer

-Change the game so that two marketeers can play against each other.

-## Bonus level 2: Rock, Paper, Scissors, Spock, Lizard

-Use the _special_ rules ( _you can find them here http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock_ )

-## Basic Rules
+## Basic Rules of game:

 - Rock beats Scissors
 - Scissors beats Paper
 - Paper beats Rock

-# Functionality I plan to implement:
+## Functionality I plan to implement:

 - the marketeer should be able to enter their name before the game
 - the marketeer will be presented the choices (rock, paper and scissors)
 - the marketeer can choose one option
 - the game will choose a random option
 - a winner will be declared

+## Bonus level: Multiplayer

+Change the game so that two marketeers can play against each other.

 ### Technologies Used: